MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 0.5

-The latest available servicing release is [0.5.9](https://github.com/microsoft/WindowsAppSDK/discussions/1214).
+The latest available release of the 0.5.x lineage of the stable channel of the Windows App SDK is version [0.5.9](https://github.com/microsoft/WindowsAppSDK/discussions/1214).

 > [!div class="button"]
 > [Download](https://aka.ms/projectreunion/vsixdownload)